 3. Be good to yourself

 Quitting smoking is tough, and you should be really proud of yourself for doing well.
 Treat yourself right and take the time to do little things you enjoy.
 This can mean taking the time for some self care or practicing some self compassion – this is especially important on the days you’re finding things more difficult, or if you have a slip-up.

 4. Take a break

 When it’s all getting a bit too much, just take a deep breath and stop what you’re doing.
 Close your eyes for a few minutes.
 Walk around the room and stretch, or take a lie down.
-Keep this up for a few minutes, and the stress should subside a bit.
+Keep this up for a few minutes.

 5. Breath deep